aidevops/awscli/README.md

 My second attempt
 =================

 Looked something like this at around ~113 - ~150 MB with alpine.
 It included a base layer and a shell script tag overlay layer.
+Build time anywhere from 2 - 5 minutes with push.